Hallahan High School Building Exterior

 In 1914 the St. Vincent's Orphanage and the Cathedral Parish School just behind it were demolished and replaced with the Cathedral Parochial School.
 The cornerstone dated 1914 is in the lower left.

 The block long building is made up of at least three components, with dates of construction in yellow.
-The north section of the Cathedral Parochial School has different brickwork, and the third floor of that structure is several feet higher than the third floor of the Cathedral Parochial School, which suggests it was added after 1914.
-If anyone has information on that, please let me know.
+The north section of the Cathedral Parochial School has different brickwork, and the third floor of that structure is several feet higher than the third floor of the Cathedral Parochial School, as it was an addition sometime between 1936 and 1939 during the enrollment peak.

 When the diocese bought the property on which to build the two schools, it also purchased houses along the south side of Wood Street to try to have some control over the inhabitants of the houses at the front entrance of Hallahan.
 Those houses were all demolished to build the Family Court House.